-But our invitation had come at the request of a family member of my partner and the situation we were presented was that of an open opportunity to develop businesses and even learn from the more than plentiful NGOs on the ground how to pitch marketing projects to aid organizations as well as how to acquire funds from those organizations to implement projects of our own - all in an untouched land of organic produce and absolutely beautiful music.
-Rubbish, we would find - except for the music.
+But our invitation had come at the request of my partner's mother and the situation we were presented was that of an open opportunity to develop business and even learn from the more than plentiful NGOs how to pitch marketing projects to aid organizations and how to acquire funds from those organizations to implement projects of our own - all in an untouched land of organic produce and absolutely beautiful music we were told.
+Rubbish, we found - except for the music.

 The look on my partner's face as we turned off the main blacktop onto a sand, rock and mud side road was that of horror as she eyed the fully one metre deep mud trenches that our old Mercedes would have to traverse - and this was not the sleek Mercedes of our early trip Frankfurt fame.
-This was a banged up more than ten year old model that had had it's make & model markings replaced by Daewoo and Toyota ornamentation to make up for the three stolen hubcaps and the missing peace symbol from the hood.
-A Mercedes without the markings might as well be a Chevy and in this case, it was a Chevy that kept it's parking lights on while the engine was turned off, so long as the power cables were still connected to the battery.
-Worried about the battery going dead in this state on a following day, I wondered why the driver didn't disconnect the cables at every parking stop but realized that he had already figured out just how long the car could sit with it's running lights on and still be restarted, saving him from the tedious job of screwing the cables on and off every time our version of Miss Daisy wanted to stop and buy something.
+This was a banged up more than ten year old model that had had it's make & model markings replaced by Daewoo and Toyota logos to make up for the three stolen hubcaps and the missing peace symbol from the hood.
+A Mercedes without the markings might as well be a Chevy and in this case, it was a Chevy that kept it's parking lights on while the engine was turned off - so long as the power cables were still connected to the battery.
+Worried about the battery going dead on a following day, I wondered why the driver didn't just disconnect the cables at every parking stop but realized that he knew just how long the car could sit with it's running lights on and still be restarted, saving him from the tedious job of screwing the cables on and off every time mother Miss Daisy wanted to stop and buy something.

-"Where's the road?!", my partner exclaimed as we plunged deep into a muddy rut and the driver gunned the engine to slop us through, the trunk and gas tank slamming against the muddy rocks and refuse that littered this so called street, that we would soon call home - her eyes all bugged out trying to see something/anything on the ill lit pass.
-"Welcome to the third world, I chimed sarcastically back", knowing fully well that this was but the first of many cultural shocks that she would encounter on this slow slide from a world that delights in the exploits of Paris Hilton's new BFF.
+"Where's the road?!", my partner exclaimed as we plunged deep into a muddy rut and the driver gunned the engine to slop us through, the trunk and gas tank slamming against the muddy rocks and refuse that littered what they called a street - her eyes all bugged out trying to see something/anything on the poorly lit pass.
+"Welcome to the third world, I chimed", knowing full well that this was but the first of many cultural shocks that she would encounter on this slow slide from a world that delights in the exploits of Paris Hilton's new BFF.

-Morning comes in Mali with the priests at a nearby mosque chanting through loudspeakers around 5am during what we didn't know was going to be Ramadan and though initially jarring and somewhat annoying, after having been bitten by too many tiny F-14s, would turn out to be sort of an early morning lullaby in my first week of this new and undiscovered by me land.
+Morning comes in Mali with the priests at a nearby mosque chanting through loudspeakers around 5am during what we didn't know was going to be Ramadan and though initially jarring would turn out to be sort of an early morning lullaby in my first week of this new and undiscovered land.

 For more in the "Into Afrika" series, check here: